Upcoming Uniswap V3 to provide flexible fees and 4,000x more capital efficiency | Cryptopolitan

 Uniswap V3 is launching on May

 Following the blog post, the next iteration of Uniswap will be deployed on two networks, Ethereum, and Optimism, in the next two months.
-Firstly, Uniswap V3 will be deployed on the Ethereum blockchain on May 5, while the launch on Optimism is slated to happen later the same month.
+Firstly, Uniswap V3 will be deployed on the Ethereum blockchain on the 5th of May, while the launch on Optimism is slated to happen later the same month.
 Optimism is an Ethereum Layer 2 scaling solution that allows cheaper fees by using optimistic rollups.

 Hence, transactions made on Uniswap V3 through Optimism will be significantly cheaper.
 Even without the scaling solution, the development team noted that V3 would still enable users to process transactions on Ethereum mainnet at a slightly cheaper fee compared to the current iteration, Uniswap V2.
 The fact that V3 will feature concentrated liquidity and up to 4,000x more capital efficiency makes it a lot better for liquidity providers to earn higher returns.